Juan Pablo Montoya

 His first McLaren season was the most uneven yet with three wins, two races missed due to injury, a disqualification, and various run-ins with the governing body.

-But in 2006 this petered out into just plain uncompetitivity, and Montoya grew weary of a sport which offered little opportunity to demonstrate his flamboyany talents.
-After an angry fall-out with team owner ROn Dennis, he left to join NASCAR.
+But in 2006 Montoya grew weary of a sport which he felt offered too little opportunity to demonstrate his flamboyant talents.
+After an angry fall-out with team owner Ron Dennis, he left to join NASCAR.
+He remained there for seven seasons before agreeing a return to single seater racing with Penske in IndyCar.